im1-pro/QUARAN-WIN/README.md

 ### Additional Info

-We are looking forward to collab with creative individuals who can contribute to making the design better and improve the UX, backend and coding stuff.
+We are looking forward to collab with other creative individuals who can contribute to making the design better and improve the UX, backend and coding stuff.